silverbucket/node-webfinger-service/README.md

 **Don't forget to restart HAProxy**

-### 4. start the webfinger-service
+#### 4. Start the webfinger-service

 ```
 $ bin/webfinger-service
 ```

-## example request/response
+## Example request/response
 A request like this:
 `GET http://localhost:9110/.well-known/webfinger?resource=acct:user@example.com`

-Shoudl provide a response like this:
+Should provide a response like this:
 ```javascript
 {
   "subject":  "acct:user@example.com",